25 Apr 2025

 Electronics technicians for information and systems technology work in the field of automation, information technology and communication systems.
 This includes signalling and safety systems, functional systems and control elements.

-1. planning, installation and expansion of systems
+1. Planning, installation and expansion of systems

 Electronics technicians for information and systems technology develop the plans for the systems and implement these plans by installing the entire systems or their components.
 They also set up the systems and install additional hardware or electronic components that expand the existing systems.

-2. set-up and configuration of IT systems
+2. Set-up and configuration of IT systems

 In addition, the information technology devices involved are installed.
 This includes configuring the operating systems.
 They also set up the necessary networks and set up the user interface and dialogues for the users.

-3. software customisation and programming
+3. Software customisation and programming

 If standardised software solutions are available, they adapt them to the specific situation.
 They also programme the software components and set up the various interfaces.
 They test the systems and provide assistance in the event of system malfunctions.
 In such cases, for example, they adapt the software or replace defective hardware.

-4. digitalisation and driver assistance systems
+4. Digitalisation and driver assistance systems

 With digitalisation, the work of electronics technicians for information and systems technology also extends to the development, installation and control of driver assistance systems.
 This includes the development of human-machine interfaces.
 Above all, these must be programmed in a user-friendly way.

-5. work in the field of sensor technology and networked production
+5. Work in the field of sensor technology and networked production

 They also work in the field of sensor technology.
 This records process variables and what is happening in production in order to provide signals for the individual system components and their work.
 They are also involved in networked production systems.
 To this end, they install components that network the automation systems and make them user-friendly.